Gala Galaction: Early 1900s activism

-Having spent his early years a disciple of the Marxist philosopher Constantin Dobrogeanu-Gherea, he was partisan of Poporanism and, like his close friend N. D. Cocea, socialism - tendencies which established him as a leading figure on the left wing of the Romanian political spectrum.
-According to Vianu later assessmed, during communism rule:
+Having spent his early years a disciple of the Marxist philosopher Constantin Dobrogeanu-Gherea, he became associated with Poporanism (an interwar left-wing nationalist political current) and, like his close friend N. D. Cocea, socialism.
+These tendencies established him as a leading figure on the Romanian left.
+According to literary critic Tudor Vianu, writing in the communist era:

-"The attraction towards socialism during Galaction's youth was always confessed and never was disavowed, although the religious outlook on life, formulated through the influence of his family and his immediate environment, led him to see socialists as fellow travellers rather than comrades in battle."
+"The attraction towards socialism during Galaction's youth was always confessed and never was disavowed, although his religious outlook on life, formulated through the influence of his family and his immediate environment, led him to see socialists as fellow travellers rather than comrades in battle."

-Noted for his criticism of the violent repression of the Romanian Peasants' Revolt in 1907, he soon became an active journalist.
-With the help of Tudor Arghezi, he edited Cronica and Spicul, which appeared during World War I (between 1915 and 1918).
-Like his friend Arghezi and others, he displayed his sympathy for the Central Powers, and remained in Bucharest under German occupation, collaborating with the new authorities.
-Eventually, Galaction welcomed the new political mood established by the Russian Revolution (and first manifested in Romania by the activities of the Socialist Party and the strikes of 1918–1919):
+Noted for his criticism of the violent repression of the Romanian Peasants' Revolt in 1907, Galaction soon became an active journalist.
+With the help of author Tudor Arghezi, he edited the journals Cronica and Spicul, which appeared during World War I (between 1915 and 1918).
+Like Arghezi, he displayed sympathy for the Central Powers, and collaborated with the authorities in Bucharest under German occupation.
+Eventually, Galaction would welcome the new political mood established by the Russian Revolution, including the increasing visibility of Romania's Socialist Party and a series of labour strikes in 1918–1919:

-"We were given to witness with our own eyes how the old worlds are crumbling and how the new ones are born.
+"We witnessed with our own eyes how the old worlds are crumbling and how the new ones are born.
 And it seems to me that the spectacle is at its most interesting as seen from our little Romanian island. [...]
 The power of the many, let loose all around us, is rising, is fretting, is roaring and is looking for a new balance.
 Let us not delude ourselves by thinking we could ever see it return to its previous mould.
 It would be absurd."

-At around the same time, he became an enthusiastic advocate of the labor movement.
+Around the same time, he became an enthusiastic advocate of the local labour movement.
 A public meeting of factory workers left a lasting impression on him:

-"Out of the smoldering and mud-covered suburbs, out of the humid and suffocating basements, out of the thousands of only too small cells, where the proletarian bee distills the honey of capitalist drones, out of all places high and low, the working people had come in black flocks in order to increase, standing shoulder to shoulder, the phalanx of socialist demands."
+"Out of the smouldering and mud-covered suburbs, out of the humid and suffocating basements, out of the thousands of too-small cells, where the proletarian bee distills the honey of capitalist drones, out of all places high and low, the working people had come in black flocks in order to increase, standing shoulder to shoulder, the phalanx of socialist demands."

-Soon after the war, Galaction befriended Nicolae Tonitza, a painter and illustrator of socialist newspapers who produced the cover of Galaction's collection of essays (O lume nouă) and painted his portrait under the title "The Man of a New World".
-In his memoir of the period, the art collector Krikor Zambaccian described the latter as:
+Soon after the First World War, Galaction befriended Nicolae Tonitza, a painter and illustrator of socialist newspapers, who would design the cover of Galaction's collection of essays O lume nouă ("A new world") and would paint his portrait (titled "The Man of a New World").
+In his memoirs, the art collector Krikor Zambaccian described the portrait:

-"that hallucinatory portrait [...].
-On a background of intense blue is profiled the mage-like figure of the writer Galaction; on the most distant plane emerge the silhouettes of industries and rise up the chimneys of factories."
+"[...] that hallucinatory portrait [...].
+On a background of intense blue is profiled the mage-like figure of the writer Galaction; on the most distant plane emerge the silhouettes of industries, and rise the chimneys of factories."